Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Risks of Feeding Your Guinea Pig Cucumber

-The risks to feeding cucumber are fairly low because this veggie is not high in any potentially harmful minerals.
+The risks to feeding cucumbers are fairly low because this veggie is not high in any potentially harmful minerals.
 However, there are a couple of things to keep in mind.

 First of all, the high water content in cucumber is good in moderation, but it can cause diarrhea if fed in larger quantities.